#

 });

-• So every time an endpoint is called we are adding the apiKey to the authorization header.
+- So every time an endpoint is called we are adding the

-• Then the API endpoint is executed, so in this example the headers are read once again and compared to the same apiKey
+header. - Then the API endpoint is executed, so in this example the headers are read once again and compared to the same

 export default defineEventHandler((event) => {